TacoDark/NUKED/content/posts/2024/crash-bandicoot-n-sane-trilogy.md

 ## Compatibility
 ### Linux
-Tested with Proton-GE 9-5 on Lutris.
+Tested with Proton-GE 9-7 on Lutris.
 Works perfectly.

 ### Windows
-Tested on Windows 11 23h2.
-Works perfectly.
+Not tested yet